 Street trading policy

-Read our street trading policy which came into force in 1 April 2016 and was updated in September 2018.
-We recently held a consultation on our street trading policy and the responses are currently being reviewed.
+Read our street trading policy which came into force on 1 April 2016 and was updated following a period of consultation, in September 2019.

 What are street trading regulations?

 Street trading regulations aim to ensure the safety of trading on the streets – both one-off traders and special events, such as Lichfield Food Festival and the Lichfield Festival Market.
 Street trading consents can apply to both public land and private land (provided the landowner gives permission for the land to be used for an event).

 How do they make trading safer?

 They open up positive communication between our expert environmental health team and street traders/events organisers.
 This dialogue can lead to the input of all relevant agencies to ensure events run safely and smoothly – from police and fire through to highways and more.

 On a practical level, as part of applying for consent, traders must provide information about their public liability insurance, food safety certificates and more, so we can be sure that each business selling on the street has public safety at the heart of all they do.
 In addition, once given consent, checks are carried out by our environmental health team to ensure traders are operating safely.

 All streets in the district are consented (apart from the A38), so street trading applies on all streets.
 This also applies to publicly used privately owned streets (for example Lichfield Cathedral Close, Minster Pool Walk and Bakers Lane in Three Spires Shopping).
 If someone wants to trade on privately owned land, they will first need to get the landowners consent.

 Prohibited streets are where trading is not permitted.
 The only street in the district where street trading is prohibited is the A38.

 Are parks and churchyards affected?